Crease29/pageliner/README.md

 :fire: **PRO TIP**: Hold down <kbd>Shift</kbd> while using the arrow keys to move the guide line faster. :wink:

+### Remove guide lines with keyboard

+1. Select a guide line.
+2. Press <kbd>Del</kbd>.

+### Discard active guide line selection

+1. Select a guide line.
+2. Press <kbd>Esc</kbd>.

 ### Measure the distance between guide lines / window border

 1. Hover over a guide line.
 2. Hold down <kbd>Ctrl</kbd>.

 ## Changelog
+- **v1.5.1 (2018-04-27)**
+    - Add functionality to delete selected guide line by pressing <kbd>Esc</kbd>.
+    - Add functionality to discard selected guide line by pressing <kbd>Del</kbd>.
+    - Add functionality to delete guide line when moving it to the left/top window border.
+Thanks to [@wolv-dev](https://github.com/wolv-dev) for your suggestion!
+    - Guide lines that are added via keyboard shortcuts are now positioned at the mouse cursor position.
+Thanks to [@YannikSc](https://github.com/YannikSc) for your suggestion!
 - **v1.5.0 (2018-04-22)**
     - Cleaned up code
     - Guide lines that are added with shortcut are now directly selected for keyboard movement